-The Secondary... button on the Admin Queues form provides administrators with the ability to dynamically alter the set of secondary resources allocated to a work item, if the work item has not yet been started.
+The Secondary Resources footer action on the Admin Worklist provides administrators with the ability to dynamically alter the set of secondary resources allocated to a work item, if the work item has not yet been started.
 This becomes especially important if the service has been configured to block the starting of work items on unavailable secondary resources (cf. Section 6.2).
 It is also possible to add secondary resources to a work item at runtime (before it starts) even if none were allocated to it at design time.

-Figure 6.6: Secondary Resources dialog
+Figure 6.5: Secondary Resources dialog

-Clicking on the Secondary... button opens the Secondary Resource Administration dialog shown in Figure 6.6.
+Clicking on the action opens the Secondary Resources dialog as shown in Figure 6.5.
 This dialog has a similar layout to the 'Secondary Resources' panel of the Editor's Resourcing Dialog (cf. Section 4.8.2).
-On the left are lists of individual participants and their Roles, and individual 'assets' (i.e. non-human resources) and their categories.
+On the left are lists of Roles and individual participants, and Asset Categories and individual 'assets' (i.e. non-human resources).
 On the right is the list of selected secondary resources for the chosen work item.
 Selecting an item from a list on the left will move it to the list of selected resources on the right.
-Individual participants and assets can only be added once, but roles and categories may be added several times (as in the example of Figure 6.6, where the role "Surgical Nurse" has been chosen twice because two nurses are required for the work item).

 ASIDE: Every non-human resource, or asset, belongs to a category.
 For example, a photocopier, a printer, a portable computer and a camera may all belong to the category "office machines".
-Categories may be further divided into a set of sub-categories, so for example, a photocopier may belong to the "copiers" sub-category, and a camera may belong to the "cameras" sub-category of the "office machines" category.
+Categories may be further divided into a set of sub-categories, so for example, a photocopier may belong to the "copiers" subcategory, and a camera may belong to the "cameras" sub-category of the "office machines" category.
 Each category has a default sub-category called "None", into which all of the assets of the category that have not been explicitly sub-categorised are placed.